The Best Tips & Tricks on Alexa Smart Home Devices

 Smart thermostats allow you to automate and optimize temperature control, and if you’ve got an Echo device, you can use Alexa to layer convenience on top of convenience.

-The classic Nest Learning is the benchmark for smart thermostats and just keeps getting better as it enters its third iteration.
+The classic Nest is the benchmark for smart thermostats and just keeps getting better as it enters its third iteration.

 As with all attempts to sync Alexa with your smart home, you’ll first need to enable the skill.
 This is quick and easy to do even if you’re not particularly tech-savvy.